hemantksingh/messup-learn/Security/Cloud Security.md

 Azure sentinel is a cloud native SIEM and SOAR solution, similar to Splunk or Rapid7.
 It allows ingestion of data from various sources

 ![asc_as.png](../Images/asc_as.png "ASC v AS")

+## Data Control Framework

+Delivers a set of both preventive and detective controls that ensures that products and busness services run securely in the cloud from a data point of view.
+This looks at very cloud service that involves data storage and proposes controls for categories such as
+* data access and confidentiality
+  * No public acccess to S3 buckets
+  * Data stored in S3 buckets is encrypted e.g. using AWS Key Management Service
+  * Monitor access and usage for audit and troubleshooting purposes
+* catalogue
+* reliability & integrity
+* retention
+* avaialbility and recovery monitoring

 ## Acronyms